felixwiemuth/SimpleReminder/README.md

 This app lets you set up a reminder in very few steps:

-1. Click "Add Reminder" on your home screen
+1. Click "Add Reminder" on your home screen or use the Quick Settings Tile
 2. Select a time, enter a message
 3. Click OK